gerwitz/hgc-v12/src/projects/the-artificial/toicon/index.md

 _to [icon]_ was a long-lived side project of [The Artificial](/projects//the-artificial/), launched in 2014.

 As we scaled the aagency up, we were often creating quick mockups and prototyping.
 By then, [Noun Project](https://thenounproject.com/) was long-established as the primary resource for visual assets that could be used for these.
 It had grown quickly and the quality level of icons there had declined, so searching for a good stand-in often became an exercise of sifting through poorly-conceived or sloppily-executed chaff.
 And we didn't need clip-art to depict objects as much as icons for use in UI to represent user actions.
-Our icon sets were thus verb-oriented and held to Shaannon's typically high quality standards.
+Our icon sets were thus verb-oriented and held to Shannon's typically high quality standards.

 To organize them, I developed[^roos] a site in Ruby on Rails with an administrative interface for a metadata database and high-performance public browsing view.
 As a sort of proof-of-concept that the web was ready, the icons were rendered as inline SVGs.